 Massachusetts Rental Voucher Program (tenant-based vouchers)

 The Massachusetts Rental Voucher Program (MRVP) is a state-funded voucher program.41 There are two components to this program: tenant-based (or mobile) vouchers, and project-based (non-mobile) vouchers.
 Project-based units are discussed below under multifamily housing.
-There are now only about 2,000 MRVP tenant-based vouchers and 3,000 project-based vouchers in existence.42 See the Rental Voucher Program of the Massachusetts Department of Housing and Community Development website for a listing of housing authorities that administer the MRVP program.
+There are now only about 2,000 MRVP tenant-based vouchers and 3,000 project-based vouchers in existence.42 See the Rental Voucher Program of the Massachusetts Executive Office of Housing and Livable Communities website for a listing of housing authorities that administer the MRVP program.

 MRVP vouchers are given out by housing authorities and regional nonprofit housing agencies, which determine eligibility and generally conduct tenant screening.
 The actual tenancies are with private owners.
 If you have an MRVP tenant-based voucher, you can live anywhere in Massachusetts—with one exception: you cannot relocate or move to another city or town if the apartment is located in an area where 40% or more of the people live at or below the Federal Poverty Level.43 See the chart for the Federal Poverty Levels.
 You cannot use an MRVP voucher outside of Massachusetts.